NVIDIA/DeepLearningExamples/PyTorch/SpeechSynthesis/FastPitch/README.md

 The flags can be combined.
 Modify these functions directly in the `inference.py` script to gain more control over the final result.

 You can find all the available options by calling `python inference.py --help`.
+More examples are presented on the website with [samples](https://fastpitch.github.io/).

 ## Performance